 This site was a sloping reef with black sandy bottom.

 The theme of this dive was OCTOPUS.
 It was a black sandy dive, and really we didn’t see that many creatures, but we spent quite a lot of time being enamored with the various octopi we came into contact with, including the elusive blue-ringed octopus that we came across quite by accident!

 This was a bit of a decomp dive as we spent a bit too much time too deep, so we had to spend more safety stop time to get rid of the nitrogen.
 Things like these make me more aware of myself and my buddy and hopefully a better diver for the future.

 Octopus are mad smart.
 The one above carried its shell underneath its body to prevent any bottom dwellers from taking it by surprise!

 You have to check out the video below that I caught of this octopus making a dash for it.
 It decided to still be in disguise and stuck out 2 tentacles to ‘walk’ away.

 And then finally… the blue ringed octopus!
 Looks harmless and quite a lot smaller than I thought it would be, but totally poisonous so I took my pix from a distance and zoomed in.
 The poison can apparently kill you in a few minutes so I wasn’t taking any chances!

-I definitely want to come back to Lembeh again some day!
-So many things here to see and some we didn’t get a chance to, like the flamboyant cuttlefish and the mimic octopus/wonderpus and the rhinopias… I could go on!
+I definitely want to go back to Lembeh again some day, there were so many things here to see and some we didn’t get a chance to, like the flamboyant cuttlefish and the mimic octopus/wonderpus and the rhinopias… I could go on!
 Perhaps in future we’ll stay at Lembeh so we can dive more of it…